BRIEF HISTORY OF FACULTY OF AGRONOMY AND BSA PROGRAMME

 The FA of NLU is committed to providing quality education and training with creative and highly qualified graduates capable of serving the requirements of world of work; conducting researches, transfer of science and technology, and international cooperation in view of crop production systems that are safe, efficient, sustainable and adaptable to climate change; striving to catch up with renowned universities in the field of agronomy in Asia and the world.

 The FA of NLU supports the education with "learner as the center" and "learning by doing" in an active and productive learning environment, developing learners’ self-directed learning, research capacity, and creativity.
 The Faculty philosophy of education is initiative learning and reality-based learning, in particular:

 - The learners are initiative in their learning and research;

 - The learners build up and reinforce their knowledge, skills and attitudes thanks to education and practical experiences;

 - The learners are prepared for self-directed learning and lifelong learning.

-The faculty comprises 7 departments: (1) Plant Physiology and Biochemistry, (2) Genetics and Plant Breeding, (3) Plant Protection, (4) Soil-Agro Chemistry, (5) Water Management, (6) Industrial Crops, and (7) Food – Vegetable – Flower and Fruit Crops, and (8) Administration office.
-The faculty has an area of approx. 12 hectares for research, experiments, and practicing.
-The Organizational structure of Faculty of Agronomy are given as follows:
+FA currently has 7 departments, namely Plant Physiology and Biochemistry, Genetics and Plant Breeding, Plant Protection, Soil-Agro Chemistry, Water Management, Food-Vegetable-Flower and Fruit Crops, and Industrial Crops; 10 practical laboratories, and Agronomy Research Station with total area of around 12 hectares for research, experiments, and practices.
+Organizational structure of FA is shown as follows diagram.

 Our on-going and productive research programs focus on improving of crop production and supporting the agricultural and environmental sustainability with the main areas as below: